prachetas98/deep_learning_aircraft_detection/README.md

 Brief Description:
-Fine-grained image classification project for aircraft recognition using transfer learning on pretrained CNN models, enhanced with data augmentation and fine-tuning.
+Fine-grained image classification for aircraft recognition using transfer learning on pretrained CNN models, enhanced with data augmentation and fine-tuning.

 Technologies Used: